 Representative Results:

 This purification technique produces three different vials, each containing a different compound class or group of compound classes.
 The complexity of any sample to be analyzed on an instrument has been vastly decreased.
-This process also removes compounds, such as acids, that can actually stick to parts of the instruments, because of their low volatility, which would decrease their accuracy, precision, and lifetime.
+This process also removes compounds, such as acids produced during a saponification, that can actually stick to parts of the instruments, because of their low volatility, which would decrease their accuracy, precision, and lifetime.

 Applications:

+Alkenones and isoprenoidal GDGTs are both very common constituents of marine sediments and can be found across the world’s oceans.
+Alkenones are being increasingly detected in lake sediments, although the organisms responsible for their production are different than in the ocean, and thus the relationship between the Uk’37 ratio and water temperature (calibration) is different from the ocean and even between separate lakes.
+Isoprenoidal GDGTs are found in some large lakes and just like alkenones, often need a local calibration.

+The alkenones and GDGTs we are interested in come out in the ketone and polar fractions, respectively.
+In marine sediments we often analyze both SST proxies from one sample.
+This allows the construction of two independent SST records which show the evolution of water temperature at the core site through time.
+This comparison, called a multi-proxy approach, often highlights times when the two proxies agree and times when they don’t.
+This agreement or discrepancy itself contains information.
+If the two proxies agree, maybe the producing organisms occupied the same depth habitat, or maybe they lived at separate depths but a well-mixed water column led to the vertical homogenization of temperature (water usually cools with depth).
+If the two proxies disagree, it could be that the two populations lived at separate depths; one living in warm, shallow waters and one in cooler, deeper water.
+Or it could be that the compounds were produced during different times of the year and so reflect the temperatures of different seasons.
+These questions are created by the analysis of two different SST proxies at the same site and they highlight the care organic geochemists and paleo-climatologists need to take when interpreting their data.

 Because of the high relative stability of apolar hydrocarbons, the apolar fraction contains many interesting organic compounds.
 Alkanes are important constituents of a leaf’s outer waxy layer and they are used in sediment records for many reasons.
 Their average chain length (number of carbon atoms) contains information on the dominance of aquatic vs. terrestrial plants, temperature, and precipitation.
 The isotopic ratio of carbon in alkanes is related to the C3 vs. C4 plant-type of the plant that produced it and the hydrogen isotopic ratio is related to local to global temperature and precipitation.
 Steranes and hopanes are also found in the apolar fraction.
-These biomarkers are the geostable versions of bioactive compounds like hopanoids and steroids which serve important biochemical roles in prokaryotes and eukaryotes, respectively.
+These biomarkers are the geostable versions of bioactive compounds like hopanoids and steroids, which serve important biochemical roles in prokaryotes and eukaryotes, respectively.

-The mid-polarity fraction contains ketones.
-Alkenones are ketones which are important recorders of ancient surface temperatures via the Uk’37 sea surface temperature proxySome ketones also come from the same leaf waxes the alkanes do, although there are generally far less.
+The mid-polarity fraction contains our alkenones.
+Alkenones are ketones which are important recorders of ancient surface temperatures via the Uk’37 sea surface temperature proxy.
+Some ketones also come from the same leaf waxes the alkanes do, although there are generally far less.

 The polar fraction contains carboxylic acids, another important constituent in leaf wax, that is slightly less specific and harder to work with than alkanes (low volatility) but can nonetheless relate some of the same information.
 Glycerol dialkyl glycerol tetraethers (GDGTs) are in the polar fraction and are another important recorder of ancient water and air temperatures.